wgmods/Mods-API-Documentation/docs/PythonAPI/dock.md

-Module **dock** methods allow you to get additional game information in the port.
+Module **dock** allows you to get additional game information in the port.